Billie Jean King Cup

-The Billie Jean King Cup (or the BJK Cup) is the premier international team competition in women's tennis, launched as the Federation Cup in 1963 to celebrate the 50th anniversary of the International Tennis Federation (ITF).
+The Billie Jean King Cup, abbreviated as the BJK Cup, is the premier international team competition in women's tennis, launched as the Federation Cup in 1963 to celebrate the 50th anniversary of the International Tennis Federation (ITF).
 The name was changed to the Fed Cup in 1995, and changed again in September 2020 in honor of former World No. 1 Billie Jean King.
 The Billie Jean King Cup is the world's largest annual women's international team sports competition in terms of the number of nations that compete.
-The current Chairperson is Katrina Adams.
+The current chair is Katrina Adams.

-The Czech Republic dominated the BJK Cup in the 2010s, winning six of ten competitions in the decade.
-The men's equivalent of the Billie Jean King Cup is the Davis Cup, and the Czech Republic, Australia, Russia and the United States are the only countries to have held both Cups at the same time.
+The men's equivalent of the Billie Jean King Cup is the Davis Cup, and the Czech Republic, Australia, Russia, Italy and the United States are the only countries to have won both Cups in the same year.

-After the 2022 Russia invasion of Ukraine, the International Tennis Federation suspended Russia and Belarus from Billie Jean King Cup competitions.

 History

 In 1919, Hazel Hotchkiss Wightman had an idea for a women's team tennis competition.
 This was not adopted but she persisted, presenting a trophy at the 1923 annual contest between the United States and Great Britain, named the Wightman Cup.

 Nell Hopman, wife of the legendary Australian Davis Cup Captain Harry Hopman, later took up Mrs Wightman's original idea.
 In 1962, a British resident of the United States, Mary Hardwick Hare, presented a dossier proving that support for such an event was overwhelming, persuading the ITF that it was a 'good idea' to have a team championship played over one week in a different venue each year.
 40 years after Wightman's idea of a women's Davis Cup, it became a reality.
 In 1963, the ITF launched the Federation Cup to celebrate its 50th anniversary.
 Open to all nations the competition became a resounding success.

 The inaugural event attracted 16 countries.
 The competition was supported by the top players right from the start.
 Held at the Queen's Club, in London, the first contest was between Australia and the United States.
 Grand Slam champions Darlene Hard, Billie Jean King, Margaret Smith and Lesley Turner all proudly representing their country on court.
 The United States would emerge the champion nation in the opening year.
 However, it was to be Australia in the early years, winning seven of the next eleven championships.
 Around 1980 the United States was able to establish some significant mark on the competition setting in future years a very high standard for others to compete against.